TexasPanola CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first appearance in court, usually scheduled within a few weeks of your arrest.
-The exact date and time will be on your release paperwork.
+• When it happens: The arraignment is your first official court appearance, usually scheduled within a few weeks of your arrest.

 2. Pre-Trial Hearings

-• Discovery Process: After the arraignment, your attorney will begin the discovery process.
-This involves obtaining all the evidence the prosecution has against you, including police reports, breath or blood test results, video footage (dashcam or bodycam), and witness statements.
+• Discovery process: During the pre-trial phase, your attorney will have the opportunity to review the evidence against you, including police reports, breathalyzer or blood test results, and witness statements.
+This is known as the discovery process.

-• Plea Negotiations: Your attorney will review the evidence and negotiate with the prosecutor to potentially reach a plea agreement.
-This might involve pleading guilty to a lesser charge or receiving a reduced sentence.
+• Plea negotiations: Your attorney may engage in plea negotiations with the prosecutor to attempt to reach a favorable resolution to your case.
+This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)